Want to Save $12,000 a Year?

 What do you think?
 Let me know in the Comments below.

 How long does your car stay parked each day?
 Many car owners drive to work each day, park at work, drive home again, and park overnight.
 Of course there are exceptions, but the global average is that car owners leave their cars parked for 22 hours out of every 24-hour day.

 Then that got me wondering about how much it costs to keep our cars parked.

 To find out the full, total costs of owning a car, you need to consider

 - Parking (not including the cost of a garage at home)

 - Wear and tear

-According to auto clubs, the true cost of owning and operating a car in the USA is $9,000 – $14,000 per year.
+According to the AAA, the cost of owning and operating a car in the USA is between $7,000 – $14,000 per year.